-Within all operations during 2018, 230 Volts, 50Hz will be the standard supply.
+Within all operations during 2019, 230 Volts, 50Hz will be the standard supply.
 The camp will be powered by diesel generators.
-For projects away from camp, such as firn air pumping and shallow coring, we will also use diesel generators where possible to limit the use of gasoline.
+For projects away from camp, such as shallow coring and borehole logging, we will also use diesel generators where possible to limit the use of gasoline.